 “Mom, you can’t give away the china, if you do that, what will we use for special occasions?”
 Christian stated.

-I decide to ignore the state of the porch until spring, which wasn’t easy due to the fact that we let the dogs out the back door and between the corridor of boxes on the porch.
+I decide to ignore the state of the porch until spring, which wasn’t easy because we let the dogs out the back door and between the corridor of boxes on the porch.
 As luck would have it, Katie needed a place to stay when she returned from her study abroad program and before heading back to Chicago.
-By the end of June the contents of the porch consisted of a few left over paintings, a couple of pieces of furniture, and a box of cancelled checks which dated back as far as 1989.
+By the end of June, the contents of the porch consisted of a few leftover paintings, a couple of pieces of furniture, and a box of canceled checks which dated back as far as 1989.
 I’m sure the trash collectors and Purple Heart Donation truck drivers wondered if and when we would ever be done moving in.

 The bright orange table and chest that Katie painted coordinated well with the brown wicker furniture and tan cushions.
 It was perfect!
 Well almost.

 The vinyl blinds had seen better days, but knowing how expensive it would be to replace them, I decided to think about it the following spring and in the meantime just look at the ones that weren’t too bad.
 Winter took a big toll on the blinds.
 One window was covered by a dozen brown slats barely suspended by a web of string.

 I found silk sunflowers to put in a basket at Michaels, fun sunflower pillows for ten dollars each at the Giant supermarket, and the solution to my window coverings at Acme.